ekimetrics/ekimetrics.github.io/blog/2022-03-16-powerbi_multiple_environments.md

 When building a piece of software, you don’t want your users to see every messy part of your application creation process.
 In order to make sure you control what people see and when they have access to it, development teams use environments to create “stages” of the app which they consider good for releasing.

 Each environment has its own unique purpose.
-There are different standards of environments which are used in the industry, although almost every process starts at the ‘development’ stage and ends with ‘production’.
-Here is a typical set of environments used:
+There are different naming standards across the industry, although almost every process starts with a 'development' stage and ends with a 'production' stage.
+Here is a typical set of environments:

 - __Development environment__ : where data scientist/data engineers/software engineers actually develop the product.
 The end user doesn’t have access to this environment which allows developers to try new features freely.